Make every purchase count with UROKO REWARDS! Learn More

 This dish is one of my favorites.
 The pumpkin adds a touch of sweetness and creaminess that balances the heat without overpowering the curry.
 The halibut stays firm in nice chunks, making it satisfying to eat.

 I like to cook with what I have on hand.
-Yesterday, I checked my garden and found a Jarrahdale pumpkin, some fresh serrano chilies, and a bunch of basil.
+Yesterday, I checked my garden and found peppers, garlic, pumpkin, and basil.
 I also had some shallots and garlic I harvested a few months back.

 Ingredients